silver886/claude-code-sandbox/README.md

 1. `cr/` is bind-mounted as the base of `/etc/claude-code-sandbox` (rw — Claude's runtime writes land back in the project's `cr/`)
 2. each writable file in `rw/` is bind-mounted on top per-file, so the path becomes a mount point — `rename()`/`unlink()` give EBUSY and Claude Code's atomic-replace falls back to in-place `writeFileSync()`, which preserves the host hardlink and syncs changes immediately
 3. each `ro/` file and subdir is bind-mounted on top read-only via `mount --bind` + `mount -o remount,bind,ro`
 4. `.mask/` is bind-mounted (read-only) on top of `/var/workdir/.claude/.system` so the system bucket is **invisible from project scope**: anything reading under `/var/workdir/.claude/` sees an empty `.system/` while `/etc/claude-code-sandbox` continues to serve real content (the bind mounts captured the host inodes before the mask was applied).
-We use a bind of an empty dir instead of `--tmpfs` because podman `--tmpfs` over a path nested inside another `-v` mount has been observed to silently no-op on some podman/WSL combinations.
+We use a bind of an empty dir instead of `--tmpfs` because podman `--tmpfs` over a path nested inside another `-v` mount has been observed to silently no-op on some podman/WSL2 combinations.

-The atomic-rename → writeFileSync fallback matters because rename semantics differ across drvfs (WSL), virtiofs (Podman machine), and overlayfs/bind mounts — EBUSY forces a code path that is portable everywhere.
+The atomic-rename → writeFileSync fallback matters because rename semantics differ across drvfs (WSL2), virtiofs (Podman machine), and overlayfs/bind mounts — EBUSY forces a code path that is portable everywhere.

 - **Container scripts** assemble everything directly via podman `-v` flag stacking — no in-container privileges required.
 The 3 writable files are passed as `-v $SYSTEM_DIR/rw/<file>:/etc/claude-code-sandbox/<file>`.
 - **podman-machine.sh** mounts only the workdir into the VM, then runs `bin/setup-system-mounts.sh` as root over SSH to do steps 1–4.
 Same script, same `rw/` source.